Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

-The rest of the paper is dedicated to proving Theorem \ref{t:LLN}.
-The idea is to introduce two limiting speeds $v_-$ and $v_+$ that somehow bound the asymptotic behavior of the random walk.
-Roughly speaking, the probability that the random walk has average speed below $v_-$ or beyond $v_+$ between times $0$ and $H$ will go to $0$ as $H$ goes to infinity (see Section \ref{s:limiting_speeds}).
-Then, it will remain to show that $v_-=v_+$, which will give our limiting speed $v$ (see Section \ref{s:v_-=v_+}).
-In order to do this, we will generalize the crucial idea of traps from \cite{BHT}.
+The rest of the paper is dedicated to proving Theorem \ref{D:t:LLNd}.
+The road map is the same as in \cite{BHT}.

+In the first part (Section \ref{D:s:limiting_speeds}), we introduce two limiting speeds $v_-,v_+\in[-R,R]$ that somehow bound the asymptotic behavior of the random walk.
+The major result on $v_-$ and $v_+$, Lemma \ref{D:l:bounds_on_p}, says that the probability that the random walk has average speed below $v_-$ or beyond $v_+$ between times $0$ and $H$ goes to $0$ fast enough as $H$ goes to infinity.
+It is the analogue of Lemma 3.1 from \cite{BHT} and its proof, given in Section \ref{D:ss:deviation_proof}, is merely an adaptation in the discrete-time finite-range setting of the proof from \cite{BHT}.

+The second part of the proof (Section \ref{D:s:v_-=v_+}), just as in \cite{BHT}, consists in showing that actually $v_-=v_+$, which will give our limiting speed $\nu=v_-=v_+$.
+However, here the proof differs from \cite{BHT}.
+Indeed, {the proof in \cite{BHT}} relies crucially on the monotonic behavior described in Section \ref{D:ss:comparison}.
+We will therefore need to adapt the strategy of proof and the notion of trap from \cite{BHT}.
+The notion of threat introduced in Definition \ref{D:d:threats}, as well as the proof of Proposition \ref{D:p:threats_proba}, however, are straightforward adaptations of \cite{BHT}.
+Our new ideas are particularly used in the final step of the proof, Section \ref{D:ss:delays}.